 Optical character recognition (OCR) is a technology that accurately recognizes printed and written text characters by a computer.
-This might involve photo scanning of the text, analysis of the scanned-in image and the conversion of character image to character codes.
+It might involve photo scanning of the text, analysis of the scanned-in image and the conversion of a character image to character codes.
 OCR software is also used to extract data from scanned documents or camera images that enables the user to access and edit the content of the original document.
 In comparison with other prevalent techniques for automatic identification that may include speech recognition, radio frequency identification and bar code reader, OCR is unique as it does not require control of the process that produces the information.

 The OCR market is driven by the requirement of accuracy and speed in the enterprises.
-What were typical hurdles in the past including typographical and formatting complexities are presently being overcome by the recognition feature that most of the OCR software have.
+What were typical hurdles in the past including typographical and formatting complexities are presently being overcome by the recognition feature that most of the OCR software has.

 However, the most visible hurdle in the growth of this technology is the lack of recognition of handwritten material.
-Presently the standard OCR software accurately works for standardized set of documents.
+Presently the standard OCR software accurately works for a standardized set of documents.

 Contact us with your OCR issues!